paypal/seif-protocol/README.md

 **party.properties()**

-This function returns the identity properties of the party including the publicKey.
+This function returns the publicKey of the associated entity.

 ```javascript
 let partyProperties = party.properties();